 Gabrielle (Gabi) Handler Marks has been a member of CBS since 2001.
 Gabi is a 1999 graduate of the University of California Hastings College of the Law.
 After practicing for over fifteen years with two San Francisco law firms, Gabi became a co-founder of Hulst & Handler LLP, a law firm that focuses on performing workplace investigations in response to employee complaints of wrongful conduct.
 Gabi’s early years in the Jewish community of Cape Town, South Africa, influenced her decision to join our traditional-but-progressive and egalitarian synagogue.
 She and her husband, Don Marks, met at Beth Sholom through the Young Adults of Beth Sholom (YABS) group.
 They have two children, Noa and Saul, who are graduates of the CBS Family Preschool and attend the Brandeis School of San Francisco.
 Serving as a member of the Board provides Gabi with an unparalleled opportunity to support the work of the shul at a very exciting time.

 Scott Horwitz is originally from Houston, Texas.
 He his wife Missy Sue Mastel have been members of CBS for 20 years.
 They celebrated their son Josh’s and daughter Sara’s b’nai mitzvot at Beth Sholom in 2011 and 2013.
-Scott is currently serving as the President of the Board of Directors and has previously chaired the Ritual Committee.
+Scott has previously chaired the Ritual Committee.
 He is an active member of the Torah readers and service leaders groups.
 Scott has worked at Fair Isaac– a statistical consulting and software firm – for over 25 years and currently is a Senior Director managing analytic business development in the Americas and Asia Pacific regions.

 Jason Jungreis has been a member of CBS since 2000, along with his wife, Robyn Lipsky, and their children, Eva and Asa, both of whom attended CBS religious school (now Shabbat School) and received b’nai mitzvah training at CBS.
 He especially enjoys the study sessions, lectures, and other Lifelong Learning programs offered by CBS.
 Professionally, Jason has been an attorney for 27 years, including ten years as a litigator and nine years as a construction attorney.
 For the past eight years, Jason has been in practice at Jungreis Law, which focuses on clean technology transaction and litigation.
 He has been a long-time Judge Pro Tem, is active in several civic and environmental organizations, and likes to perform his own handiwork projects.